 Mitigate Risk – Drive Your Own Traffic, and Sell On Multiple Channels

-What is clear here is that Amazon selling can be a fickle game.
-It’s not to say you should abandon Amazon – we’re big advocates that if you’re selling ECommerce, you should be selling, at least in part, on Amazon.
-But to put all your eggs in one basket is risky.
+It’s not to say you should abandon Amazon – we’re big advocates that if you’re selling online, you should be selling, at least in part, on Amazon.
+But putting all your eggs in one basket is risky.

 Additionally, learn how to drive your own traffic, through avenues such as email marketing, Facebook ads or other social media platforms.
 That way you make your listing less reliant on reviews and have the option to increase your focus on external traffic if organic Amazon traffic takes a dip.